 Many people are confused about the difference between customer experience and customer service.
 Customer experience encompasses the entire customer journey.
 Customer service regards the support customers receive when or after buying a product.
 It is merely one part of the wider customer experience.

-Alongside customer service, the product or service you provide is the other main element of customer experience.
+Alongside customer service and customer support, the product or service you provide is the other main element of customer experience.
 Low quality or faulty products, or poor service provision naturally leads to negative perceptions of your brand.

 When firms talk of how to improve customer experience, they’re often looking for a holistic approach — a way to go beyond traditional, reactive customer service.
 Good customer experience strategies seek to predict potential problems.
 They preempt issues for customers and ensure they don’t arise.
 Those issues may relate to how a firm interacts with customers or how products perform.

 The adage that the ‘customer is always right’ is one with that all business owners will know.
 It’s easy for customers to move to your competitor if they’re dissatisfied with your service.
 In some fields, firms and platforms exist to make the process of switching fast and efficient.
 Your customers also have a far greater ability to affect your brand in other ways.
-Social media and online reviews let them share reports of adverse experiences far and wide.
+Social media and online reviews let them share reports of adverse experiences far and wide – colouring potential customers’ perceptions of your brand.

 In the increasingly competitive market within which we operate, providing the best customer experience matters.
 A recent Adobe report found that B2B firms saw customer experience as the most exciting opportunity for 2020.